alphagov/govuk-frontend/src/components/phase-tag/README.md

     app.use('/public', express.static(path.join(__dirname, '/node_modules/@govuk-frontend/icons')))

-## Quick start examples

-    <strong class="govuk-c-phase-tag "> Alpha</strong>

 ## If you are using Nunjucks

-To use a macro, follow the below code examples:
+To use a macro, follow the below code example:

     {% from "phase-tag/macro.njk" import govukPhaseTag %}